Samarth1696/Chip8/README.md

-# GTK-CHIP8
+# Overview

-Chip-8 Emulator made with Rust + GTK
+Chip-8 Emulator in Rust